Skip to main content

 The April restructuring also included the formation of a board special committee to explore strategic alternatives and the engagement of TD Cowen and AlixPartners, as reported by MedTech Dive and the bankruptcy filing announcement.
 MedTech Dive reported that the company had received a Nasdaq delisting warning for a stock price below $1 on April 15, 2024.
 The San Diego Union-Tribune reported that after the April cuts the workforce had been reduced to roughly 75 employees and that a further reduction of 15 employees occurred in June 2024, as described in the bankruptcy filing report.

-MD+DI Online reported that the April restructuring included the formation of a special committee to explore strategic alternatives alongside the 100-person reduction, while GenomeWeb reported that the February 2024 restructuring emphasized focusing resources on the melanoma test.
-Those reports reinforce how the company narrowed its operating scope while evaluating strategic options, as described in the MD+DI Online update and the GenomeWeb report.
+MD+DI Online reported that the April restructuring included the formation of a special committee to explore strategic alternatives alongside the 100-person reduction, while GenomeWeb reported in February 2024 restructuring coverage that the company was focusing resources on the melanoma test.

 Section 363 Sale Process